rootsdev/familysearch-reference-client/README.md

 * The majority of the FamilySearch Family Tree functionality, with the exception of memories, has been replicated in this open-source project.

-* The project consists of 80+ re-usable 'components' written as AngularJS directives.
+* The project consists of 80+ re-usable _components_ written as AngularJS directives.
 You may use these components even in non-AngularJS projects.

 * Together the components weigh in at roughly 6,000 lines of javascript.